chrisburnell/chrisburnell.com/src/pages/projects/bowhead.md

 ## Why?

-Implementing a design system or even just a series of simple design tokens can come with some unpredictable mental overhead. **Bowhead** aims to reduce that mental overhead by abstracting the specifics of design tokens into human-sensible formats and nomenclature.
+Implementing a design system or even a series of simple design tokens can come with some unpredictable mental overhead. **Bowhead** aims to reduce that mental overhead by abstracting the specifics of design tokens into human-sensible formats and nomenclature.

 This has a positive effect that ranges from giving the colours in your design system fun and memorable names, to the time and effort saved when communicating about these colours with collaborators without getting bogged down by details, because let’s be real: you don’t want *or need* to memorise the six-character hex value for all your colours, nor does anyone else!
 Now imagine that scenario when applied to multiple times more design tokens.